khiemdayne/Kbot_irobot_lab/README.md

 kbot_control: Configurations for the diff_drive_controller of ROS Control used in Gazebo simulation and the real robot.

-kbot_description: URDF description of DiffBot including its sensors.
+mobile_robot_v2 URDF description of DiffBot including its sensors.

 kbot_gazebo: Simulation specific launch and configuration files for DiffBot